Polyurethane Casting Rubber (PU Rubber) (8)

 PT Flex 60 – Shore A 60 (RTV)

-Fast PU rubber with versatile Shore A 60 for molds and production parts.
-Low viscosity for fine detail and easy disassembly.
+Fast PU rubber with all-round Shore A 60 for molds and production parts.
+Low viscosity for fine details and easy demolding.

 - Advantages: fast curing, good wear resistance